JumpStartGeorgia/exception_notification_extension/README.md

     :editor => "atom"
 ```

-## Note
+## Notes

   If more then one editor is opened then file is opened is one that last was active.

 ## Todo
-  ability to turn off extension from configuration file with flag
+  - ability to turn off extension from configuration file with flag
-  ability to add custom format for popup
+  - ability to add custom format for popup
-  add customizable timeout for popup to stay longer
+  - add customizable timeout for popup to stay longer

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/exception_notification_extension.
+Bug reports and pull requests are welcome on GitHub at https://github.com/JumpStartGeorgia/exception_notification_extension.

 ## License